sourcegraph/sourcegraph-public-snapshot/docs/getting-started/kubernetes.md

 Create a Replication Controller to pull Sourcegraph's docker image and mount your volumes.

-First, create a `rc.yml` file with the following contents:
+First, create a `rc.yml` file with the following contents (with the `PG*` environment variable values replaced with their actual values):

 ```
 apiVersion: v1